cockpit-project/cockpit-project.github.io/README.md

   - **`vendor`** — Included CSS & JavaScript from other projects (such as jQuery, etc.)

 - **`blog`** — This is not the place for blog posts.
 It is, however, the place for files that make blogs work (the index file, author file, category files, feeds, etc.).
 In most cases, you don't need to touch what's here.

-- **`events`** — This subdirectory is where the events calendar lives, if your site uses events.
-Events data is pulled in from `_data/events.yml`, if it exists.

 - **`guide`** — Cockpit-specific guides, dumped as HTML and included in the website.
   - **`latest`** — The latest guide.
 This is what the other pages should link.
 Other guides are included for posterity under their version number.